13pape/DBS_SQL_Learning-thru-doing-Exercise/Chinook.md

 	ORDER BY NumberOfTracksSold DESC
 	LIMIT 3

-25. sProvide a query that shows the most purchased Media Type.
+25. Provide a query that shows the most purchased Media Type.

 	SELECT SUM(Invoice.Total) AS TotalSales, Track.Name, MediaType.Name AS MediaType
 	FROM InvoiceLine